Leave year meaning

 - It can help improve employee morale and motivation.
 If employees feel like they have the opportunity to take time off when they need it, they’ll be more likely to feel good about their job and be more engaged in their work.

-- A leave year can help reduce overall stress levels for employees, which can lead to better health and productivity.
+- It can help reduce overall stress levels for employees, which can lead to better health and productivity.
 It’s also been shown that taking regular vacations can increase creativity and new ideas, so organizations that encourage leave days may see some benefits in terms of innovation.

-Ultimately, having a leave year is beneficial for both employees and employers.
+Ultimately, it is beneficial for both employees and employers.